Otto von Moltke: Moltke family

 His father, who was a Danish civil servant, prefect of one of the Danish provinces of the Duchy of Holstein until 1864, (Note: Adam Friedrich Adamson Graf von Moltke was prefect of the province of Plön until its annexation by Prussia in 1864, after the Second Schleswig War.
-Faced with the Prussian domination of the province, he maintained his loyalty to the Danish Crown and retired to the Free City of Lübeck, receiving a pension from the Danish government.) belongs to the same family as the Prussian military strategist Helmuth von Moltke (1800–1891).
+Faced with the Prussian domination of the province, he maintained his loyalty to the Danish Crown and retired to the Free City of Lübeck, receiving a pension from the Danish government.)
+[Notebelongs to the same family as the Prussian military strategist Helmuth von Moltke (1800–1891).

 Early life

 Otto von Moltke was born on 13 August 1851 in Lauenburg, in the Duchy of Saxe-Lauenburg, Denmark.
-He was educated in the gymnasium of Lübeck together with his older brother Karl, after his father's change of residence to that city due to the Prussian annexation of the province he administered.
+He was educated in the gymnasium of Lübeck together with his older brother Karl after his father's change of residence to that city due to the Prussian annexation of the province he administered.
 In that compound he carried out his studies in the humanities, until he was old enough to be accepted as a soldier in the Prussian Army.

 German military service

-Otto enlisted in January 1869 in a regiment of Prussian grenadiers at Altona.
-(Note: Vicuña Mackenna affirms that he served was the Regiment 11th Silesian Grenadiers, stationed at Altona.
+Otto enlisted in January 1869 in a regiment of Prussian grenadiers at Altona [Note (Note: Vicuña Mackenna affirms that he served was the Regiment 11th Silesian Grenadiers, stationed at Altona.
 For his part, Siebert Held points out that he served in the Regiment 62nd King Frederick III Grenadiers of Altona, the same regiment in which his brother Karl served as an officer.)
 The following year, he participated in the Franco-Prussian War, integrating the Prussian forces that carried out the campaigns in France that year.
 On 16 August he was present with his regiment at the Battle of Mars-la-Tour, a violent engagement in which a part of the Prussian Army successfully intercepted the French Army of the Rhine that was trying to reach Verdun, but at the cost of many casualties.
 In this bloody battle, Otto was wounded, while his chief, a colonel surnamed von Schöning, was killed.
-Due to his brave conduct in battle, Otto was promoted to standard-bearer and then, in September, to second lieutenant, also receiving the Iron Cross Second Class.
+Due to his brave conduct in battle, Otto was promoted to standard-bearer and then, in September, to second lieutenant, also receiving the Iron Cross Second Class [1][8].
 Later, he also received the War Commemorative Medal of 1870/71.

 After the Franco-Prussian War, he continued his service in the Imperial German Army, with the same regiment.
 He was then assigned to work in the barracks and, in 1875, was promoted to lieutenant.
 But he soon resigned because of the boredom that the job in the barracks produced, his meagre salary and a certain irregularity in the compound.